 - A Guide to Community Tourism Planning in Nova Scotia

 - A Guide to Marketing Your Nova Scotia Tourism Business

-- NEW!
-A Guide to Starting and Running a Restaurant in Nova Scotia
+- A Guide to Starting and Running a Restaurant in Nova Scotia

-- NEW!
-A Toolkit on How to Work with Travel Trade
+- A Toolkit on Working with the Travel Trade

-- NEW!
-A Guide to Starting and Operating an Accommodation Business in Nova Scotia
+- A Guide to Starting and Operating an Accommodation Business in Nova Scotia

-- NEW!
-Webinar: How to Use Facebook More Effectively
+- Webinar: How to Use Facebook More Effectively

 - Business advice and coaching related to increasing the quality, market-readiness, and professional development for employees.
 Please contact Jennifer McKeane, Tourism Development Advisor, at firstname.lastname@example.org or 902-717-3623.